CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 ### Task 2: Implementing the Retrieval Pipeline

+In this task, you will implement the retrieval pipeline by extracting relevant product documents from the search index.
+You will configure and execute a script that transforms user queries into search requests, retrieving the most relevant results from the indexed knowledge source.

 1. Select **get_product_documents.py** file, this file contains script to get product documents from the search index.

     ![](../media/af43.png)